-Guiding Regional Comment Principle Principle #2: Plan for the most cost- effective outcome While cost-effectiveness is a necessary consideration, it should not outweigh aspects of good planning, including compatibility with future built-up areas.
+Guiding Regional Comment Principle Principle #2: Plan for the most cost-effective outcome While cost-effectiveness is a necessary consideration, it should not outweigh aspects of good planning, including compatibility with future built-up areas.
 While one solution may offer the most cost-effective outcome, alternative solutions, such as underground routing, may provide more economic gain from a development and land use perspective and significantly benefit or minimize impacts to a surrounding planned or existing community.
 As such, it is suggested that this principle be reconsidered to ensure that cost alone is not the sole factor for dismissing an alternative or technology that could result in good planning outcomes.
-Principle #3: It is recommended that the Transmission Corridor Study team align Principle 3 with policy 3.2.5.1 c) and d) of the Growth Plan, 2019, which Minimize gives priority to avoiding impacts, and if avoidance is not possible to impacts to minimize and mitigate impacts to the agricultural and natural heritage natural systems. heritage, The Region of Real Official Plan, which implements the policies of the agricultural and hydrological The Region of Peel Official Plan, which implements the policies of the Greenbelt Plan, identifies and protects a Regional Greenlands System that features is composed of core areas, natural areas and corridors, and potential consistent with natural areas and corridors.
-Policy 2.3.2.6 c) of the Regional Official Plan provincial policies permits essential infrastructure, subject to it being demonstrated there are no reasonable alternative locations outside of the core areas of the Greenland System.
+Principle #3: Minimize impacts to natural heritage, agricultural and hydrological features consistent with provincial policies It is recommended that the Transmission Corridor Study team align Principle 3 with policy 3.2.5.1 c) and d) of the Growth Plan, 2019, which gives priority to avoiding impacts, and if avoidance is not possible to minimize and mitigate impacts to the agricultural and natural heritage systems.
+The Region of Peel Official Plan, which implements the policies of the Greenbelt Plan, identifies and protects a Regional Greenlands System that is composed of core areas, natural areas and corridors, and potential natural areas and corridors.
+Policy 2.3.2.6 c) of the Regional Official Plan permits essential infrastructure, subject to it being demonstrated there are no reasonable alternative locations outside of the core areas of the Greenland System.
 If impacts to the Greenland System cannot be avoided, the impacts should be minimized and mitigated through restoration or enhancement to the greatest extent possible.
 To address these policy objectives, it is recommended that Principle 3 be expanded to specifically maintain, restore or enhance critical north-south corridors that link the Greenbelt to Lake Ontario.
 These include, at a minimum, the Credit River, Etobicoke Creek, the West Humber River and other valley and stream corridors of the Greenland System and associated headwater tributaries.
-Principle #4: In addition to minimizing impact on existing built up areas in or around the study area, it is recommended that this principle be expanded to also Minimize minimize impacts to future built up areas and consider municipal planning impacts on built exercises and objectives that are currently underway.
-It is also suggested up areas that this principle be broadened to minimize impacts on any planned
+Principle #4: Minimize impacts on built up areas In addition to minimizing impact on existing built up areas in or around the study area, it is recommended that this principle be expanded to also minimize impacts to future built up areas and consider municipal planning exercises and objectives that are currently underway.
+It is also suggested that this principle be broadened to minimize impacts on any planned